At a Glance

 Cookies & Tracking

 A common way for websites to obtain your data is by using cookies.
-Cookies are small packets of text files that are stored on your computer, which contain certain data that may give websites information to improve the user experience.
+Cookies are small packets of text files that your computer stores, which contain certain data that may give websites information to improve the user experience.

 Websites remember and track individual computers and devices by loading the cookies (small data packets) onto your computer.